ahmadmayahi/mayahi.net/content/posts/php/doubly-linked-list-stacks-and-queues-in-php.md

 echo $list->bottom(); // C++
 ```

-The `SplDoublyLinkedList` class extends the `ArrayAccess` iterator, which means that you can use the `ArrayAccess` methods such as `offsetExists`, `offsetGet`, `offsetUnset` on the Doubly-Linked list.
+The `SplDoublyLinkedList` class extends the `ArrayAccess` iterator, which means that you can use the `ArrayAccess` methods such as `offsetExists`, `offsetGet`, `offsetUnset`.

-Now, we know what Doubly-Linked list works and how can we use it in PHP, but is there any real-world scenarios that use Doubly-Linked list?

 ## Stacks
-A stack works on the principle of LIFO (last in, first out).
-The first item is at the bottom of the stack, the most recent is at the top:
+A stack works on the principle of **LIFO** (last in, first out), the first item is at the bottom of the stack, the most recent is at the top:

 ```php
 $list = new SplStack();